sdmx-twg/sdmx-rest/doc/availability.md

 The use case can be supported as follows:

 1. When the user adds or removes a data query filter by checking or unchecking a checkbox, call the Data Availability API with the current data query state.
-2. The response will include the Cube Region constraint.
-If the Cube Region constraint has an Annotation with type `sdmx_metrics` and an Id of `series_count` then obtain the count via the Annotation's title.
-Use this count to either enable or disable the 'Run Query' button.
+2. The response will include the DataAvailability constraint.
+If the DataAvailability constraint has a seriesCount it can be used to either enable or disable the 'Run Query' button based on its value.